Trees and climate change

 But most of all, they supply the oxygen used by everything that lives, and absorb the CO2 – the stuff we have too much of in the air – using it as their food to create energy.

 If chosen correctly and given the proper care, most trees live longer than humans.
-Yew trees can live a thousand years, oak trees can live to over 800, walnut trees can live for 400 years.
+Yew trees can live a thousand years, oak trees can live to over 800, walnut trees and mullberry trees can live for 400 years or more.

 There is a tree for every space.
 There is a tree to fit even the smallest location.
 If it is a fruit tree, you will be able to enjoy the unbeatable flavour of your own freshly-picked fruit.